remix-run/remix/.changeset/breezy-guests-repair.md

 "@remix-run/server-runtime": patch
 ---

-Fix flash of unstyled content for custom servers in Vite dev
+Fix flash of unstyled content for non-Express custom servers in Vite dev